 Why is it important to know about liens?

 As a buyer, you may be responsible for any unpaid debt (the amount of the lien) registered against a used vehicle that you buy.
 If you find out that the lien was not paid off on a car you now own, then the secured party may be able to repossess the car from you.
-That is why it is critical to know whether there are any liens registered against the vehicle you are purchasing – information that a CARFAX Canada Verified report or Lien Check can help you determine.
+That is why it is critical to know whether there are any liens registered against the vehicle you are purchasing – information that a CARFAX Canada Vehicle History Report + Lien Check can help you determine.

 What lien information is available on a CARFAX Canada report?